 Geographically, Rio de Janeiro State can be divided in two main regions: the Highlands region and the Coastal area.
-This research was developed in a sector located in the northern portion of the Coastal area, near São João Mount and Rio das Ostras City (Figure 1).
-This area's geological map shows the predominance of rocks with pre - Cambrian age, with fractures in NW/SE and NE/ SW preferential directions (Figure 2).
-These pre-Cambrian rocks are constituted by the association of gneisses - biotites, gneisses, granites, porphyiroblast - gneiss and migmatites.
-Locally, there are valleys filled with Quaternary sediments, which were deposited in flooding plains near the coast (DRM/PETROBRAS, 1997).
+Our research was developed in a sector located in the northern portion of this last region, near São João Mount and Rio das Ostras Town(Figure 1).
+The regional geological map of this area shows the predominance of rocks with pre - Cambrian age, with fractures in NW/SE and NE/SW preferential directions (Figure 2).
+These rocks are constituted by the association of gneisses biotites, gneisses, granites, porphyiroblast gneiss and migmatites.
+Locally, there are valleys filled with quaternary sediments, which were deposited in flooding plains near the coast (DRM/PETROBRAS, 1997).